Doing More With Less: How Bricolage Builds Organizational Resilience

 For example, Lego almost went bankrupt in 2003 because the market was saturated with new technology.
 While doing its best to keep up with the rapidly changing environment, Lego over-innovated and exhausted too many options.

-To turn it around, Lego decided maybe it wasn’t as much about creating different shapes and sizes as it was about re-imagining their already-established product.
-They redesigned their whole innovation strategy, which is when they collaborated with the likes of Harry Potter and Star Wars, resulting in a record 19% growth in revenue to $5.21 billion in 2015.
+To turn it around, Lego decided maybe it wasn’t as much about creating different shapes and sizes as it was about reimagining their already-established product.
+They redesigned their entire innovation strategy, which led to collaborations with the likes of Harry Potter and Star Wars, resulting in a record 19% growth in revenue to $5.21 billion in 2015.

 The last four years have been ripe with reductions in force (RIFs).
-Companies are relying on the bare essentials of talent to get them through and primarily only hiring revenue-generating talent.
+Companies are relying on the bare essentials of talent to get them through, and primarily only hiring revenue-generating talent.
 Going through a RIF isn’t cheap.
-Aside from severance packages, Bloomberg investigated some indirect costs of layoffs and found they typically lead to reduced productivity, potentially losing $50,000 per month for every 100 remaining employees.
+Aside from severance packages, Bloomberg investigated some indirect costs of layoffs and found they typically lead to reduced productivity, potentially resulting in a loss of $50,000 per month for every 100 remaining employees.
 Layoffs can also result in a higher resignation rate, and for companies with over 10,000 employees, replacing staff can cost upwards of $75 million.

-For example, back in 2020, when every business was in full crisis mode, LifeLabs Learning experienced underutilization, with more and more companies going through layoffs.
-Facilitators had a lot more time on their hands, so the company used their skills to support revenue-generating activity: reviewing new products, editing blog articles, conducting market research, leading task forces on projects, and doing internal skill-ups for the team.
+For example, in 2020, when every business was in full crisis mode, LifeLabs Learning experienced underutilization, with more and more companies going through layoffs.
+Highly skilled facilitators had a lot more time on their hands, so the company used their skills to support revenue-generating activity: reviewing new products, editing blog articles, conducting market research, leading task forces on projects, and doing internal skill-ups for the team.

 If you’re a manager, you can use the power of coaching to increase Bricolage on your team.